pateatlau/ai-chatbot-fullstack-2026/README.md

    # - JWT_REFRESH_SECRET: Generate with `openssl rand -base64 64`
    # - OPENAI_API_KEY: Your OpenAI API key
    # - DATABASE_URL: Update password if needed

+   # Validate your configuration
+   npm run validate:env
    ```

    **⚠️ Important**: All environment variables are now managed in a single root `.env` file.
 Do NOT create service-level `.env` files.

+   **✅ Automatic Validation**: Environment variables are validated automatically when you run `npm run dev` or `npm run dev:backend`.

    See [Environment Variables Quick Reference](./ENV_VARIABLES_QUICKREF.md) for complete documentation.